-- This study assessed the decadal variability of the extratropical upper-tropospheric circulation by utilizing reanalysis data and diagnostics of local in space and time RWP amplitude (E), phase $(\Phi)$ , and phase speed $(c_p)$ at 300 hPa.
-The main outcomes are hereafter summarized. - The analysis of area-averaged seasonal-mean E time series during the 1900-2019 DJF and JJA seasons showed that NE Pacific exhibits a more pronounced interannual and decadal variability than N Atlantic, while both regions feature less interannual variability in JJA.
-The examined modern-era (ERA5, JRA-55, and MERRA-2) and historical (ERA-20C and CERA-20C) reanalysis datasets were found to be in close agreement with each other regarding the seasonal-mean E value , except for in DJF, but not in JJA where the historical ones systematically underestimate E. Focusing on the 1979-2019 period in ERA5, the decadal evolution of the daily-mean E probability distribution indicated seasonally- and regionally-varying trends in its mean and shape. - The decadal variability of mean RWP properties in the entire Northern and Southern Hemisphere extratropics was then explored and some notable patterns of monotonic trends are highlighted here.
-A substantial part of the N Pacific, NE Atlantic, and S Asia undergoes positive E trends in DJF, whereas an E decrease is found in areas at higher latitudes in DJF and much of the Northern Hemisphere extratropics in JJA.
+This study assessed the decadal variability of the extratropical upper-tropospheric circulation by utilizing reanalysis data and diagnostics of local in space and time RWP amplitude (E), phase ( $\Phi$ ), and phase speed ( $c_p$ ) at 300 hPa.
+The main outcomes are hereafter summarized.

+- The analysis of area-averaged seasonal-mean E time series during the 1900-2019 DJF and JJA seasons showed that NE Pacific exhibits a more pronounced interannual and decadal variability than N Atlantic, while both regions feature less interannual variability in JJA.
+The examined modern-era (ERA5, JRA-55, and MERRA-2) and historical (ERA-20C and CERA-20C) reanalysis datasets were found to be in close agreement with each other regarding the seasonal-mean E value in DJF, but not-less so in JJA where the historical ones systematically underestimate E. Focusing on the 1979-2019 period in ERA5, the decadal evolution of the daily-mean E probability distribution indicated seasonally- and regionally-varying trends in its mean and shape.
+Specifically, all parts of the NE Pacific E distribution exhibit a positive trend in DJF and negative trend in JJA, while the N Atlantic E distribution undergoes a narrowing in DJF and a shift toward smaller values in JJA. - The decadal variability of mean-Trends in the seasonal-mean RWP properties in the entire Northern and Southern Hemi-sphere extratropics was then explored were then assessed and some notable patterns of monotonic trends statistically significant values are highlighted here.
+A substantial part of the N Pacific, NE Atlantic, and S Asia undergoes positive E trends in DJF, whereas an E decrease is found in areas at higher latitudes in DJF and much of the Northern Hemi-

+- sphere extratropics in JJA.
 The Southern Hemisphere extratropics are characterized by a poleward shift in the band of climatologically-maximum E values in DJF and widespread positive E trends in MAM.
 Zonally-extended trend patterns of alternating signs emerge in the trough-ridge occurrence ratio for MAM in the Northern Hemisphere and JJA in both hemispheres.
-When it comes to cp, MAM features positive trends over parts of N Atlantic and most of Europe, as well as negative trends to the north of these regions and much of N Pacific.
-Furthermore, high-latitude areas of the N Atlantic experience negative cp trends in JJA, while positive trends cover large parts of the Southern Hemisphere in DJF and MAM. - An assessment of bivariate $E-c_p$ probability distribution changes demonstrated that the aforementioned Northern Hemisphere trends are associated with inconsistent between seasons and regions shifts in the $E-c_p$ domain, thus suggesting a lack of covariance between E and $c_p$ at decadal time scales. - As illustrated for the Northern Hemisphere E and $c_p$ fields in DJF, interannual and/or decadal variability prevail in many areas that do not exhibit monotonic trends in the 1979-2019 period.
-Associated with that, it was found that sizable portions of the N Pacific and N America regions experience positive trends in the frequency of occurrence of large-amplitude and/or quasi-stationary RWPs in DJF during 1999-2019.
+When it comes to $c_p$ , MAM features positive trends over parts of N Atlantic and most of Europe, as well as negative trends to the north of these regions and much of N Pacific.
+Furthermore, high-latitude areas of the N Atlantic experience negative $c_p$ trends in JJA, while positive trends cover large parts of the Southern Hemisphere in DJF and MAM. - An assessment of bivariate $E-c_p$ probability distribution changes demonstrated that the aforementioned Northern Hemisphere trends are associated with inconsistent - between seasons and regions - varying shifts in the $E-c_p$ domain between seasons and regions, thus suggesting a lack the absence of covariance between E and $c_p$ at decadal time scales. - As illustrated for the Northern Hemisphere E and $c_p$ fields in DJF, interannual and/or decadal variability prevail in many areas that do not exhibit monotonic trends in the 1979-2019 period.
+Associated with that, it was found that sizable portions of the N Pacific and N America regions experience positive trends in the frequency of occurrence of occurrence frequency of large-amplitude and/or quasi-stationary RWPs in DJF during 1999-2019.